SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Once you have created all your custom action functions, you can define one or more custom modes using:

-	customCommands: *mode1* -> *label* *modeFunction1* *customFunction1*, ... | *mode2* -> ...;
+	customCommands: [*mode1* -> *label*] *modeFunction1* *customFunction1*, ... | [*mode2* ->] ...;

 *mode* is the name or label of the mode.
 After the "->" you can define a comma-separated list of bindings for your controller. *modeFunction* stands for a control on your hardware, like Button.7, whereas *customFunction* (like Custom.7) is one of the custom functions you defined as described above.
 This command will be shown using the *label* and will always be activated as long as the given mode is selected.
+When you omit the *mode* and the "->" as indicated above with the square brackets, the actions will be bound to the plugin itsself, thereby being available all the time.

 ##### Example

 We want to define a mode where it is possibe to switch between different [track automations](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#track-automations).
 First you have to define a couple of custom functions like this:

-	Custom.18.Call=?Wet Track
-	Custom.18.Call Action=selectTrackAutomation(Wet)

-	Custom.19.Call=?Dry Track
-	Custom.19.Call Action=selectTrackAutomation(Dry)
+	Custom.18.Call.Action=selectTrackAutomation(Wet)
+	Custom.19.Call.Action=selectTrackAutomation(Dry)

 You can do this either in the "Controller" tab of "Simulator Configuration" or, as mentioned,  by using the configuration patch file when using "Simulator Setup".
 Then add the *customCommands* argument to the parameters of the "System Plugin":